michaelify34/asciiart/README.md

 If you want to use an image of your own finding, make sure it is .jpg file type.
-Also, the upper limit for dimensions is 256px.
+The upper limit for dimensions is 256px.